 The later made wooden case contains, a 6.5" copper and brass flask with tight seams. a Colt marked bullet mold, a tin of percussion caps and misc. balls and bullets and case key.

-Most of the firearms seen on this website and more will be on display at our tables U-1, 2 and 3 at the famous Baltimore Antique Gun Show, March 16th and 17th, 2024.
+Most of the firearms and items seen on this website and lots more will be on display at our tables U-1, 2, and 3 at the famous Baltimore Antique Gun Show, on March 16th and 17th, 2024.

 Call 410 - 370 -1959 at the show.